 No. 18 Syracuse remains unbeaten, beats NC State 24-9

-SYRACUSE, N.Y.
-(AP) Garrett Shrader hit Oronde Gadsden II with a pair of touchdown passes, Sean Tucker scored on a 25-yard run late, and No. 18 Syracuse beat No. 15 North Carolina State 24-9 on Saturday to remain unbeaten and become eligible for the postseason.
+SYRACUSE, N.Y. — Garrett Shrader hit Oronde Gadsden II with a pair of touchdown passes, Sean Tucker scored on a 25-yard run late, and No. 18 Syracuse beat No. 15 North Carolina State 24-9 to remain unbeaten and become eligible for the postseason.

 Syracuse (6-0, 3-0 Atlantic Coast Conference) started a season with six wins for just the third time since 1935, taking advantage of the absence of the Wolfpack’s injured star quarterback, Devin Leary.
 Hurt last week in a win over Florida State, Leary was declared out for the rest of the season before the game.
 The preseason conference player of the year suffered a torn pectoral muscle and will undergo surgery next week in Florida.
 He’s expected to make a full recovery.